-For the last 3 years the Kazakh government has been declaring to its people that the country's signals Kazakhstan's growing importance in the world.
+For the last 3 years the Kazakh government has been declaring to its people that the country's assumption of the chair of the Organisation for Security and Co-operation in Europe (OSCE) in 2010 signals Kazakhstan's growing importance in the world.
 It will be the first of the post-Soviet states to do so.

 Given the importance the government clearly attaches to this impending event, how has it been preparing to take the helm of an organisation whose objectives include ensuring ‘full respect for human rights and fundamental freedoms; to abide by the rule of law'?
 Have relations between the Kazakh government and the media, which have been stormy in recent years, been improving?